rv-mkroh/rv-security-training/docs/for_everyone/physical-security.md

 ### Page Security

 <input type="checkbox" id="118" /><label for="118">![118](../slides/for_everyone/for_everyone.118.jpeg)</label>
-_118. Page us!._
+_111. Page us!._

 Notify security or the help desk at any time if you have lost or had stolen, any devices that access Red Ventures information.
 Whether it's your Red Ventures issued laptop, or your personal phone which was logged into your GitHub account.
 Let us know immediately so we can lock it out from all our systems and get you a new device issued.

-This is a high-urgency situation.
-So if you spot your stolen device at 2am, you notify us at 2am.
-Don't wait until business hours.
-We always have someone on-call who will respond to these pages and take the necessary action.

-If you don't know how to page us via Red Ventures, please come and talk to us as soon as you can so we can show you.
-Hopefully you've all at least used our product once, but some of you are pretty new and probably haven't had the chance yet, that's OK.
+After you've filed a police report, email us at help@redventures.com.
+Of course, you might need to borrow someone's laptop to do that ...

 ---